 White Bell Peppers

-White bell peppers are available year-round with a peak season in the late spring through fall months.
+White bell peppers are available year-round, with a peak season in the summer.

-White bell peppers are a less common variety of Capsicum annuum, and there are several different named cultivars with cream or very pale-yellow skin.
+White bell peppers, botanically classified as Capsicum annuum, are a rare variety of edible fruits that can be grown both as an annual or perennial and belongs to the Solanaceae or nightshade family.
 Many White bell pepper cultivars are heirloom varieties, meaning they have been around since before World War II and are open-pollinated while others are hybrids.
 Unlike the more uniform, greenhouse-grown, white Holland bell peppers, White bell peppers are grown outdoors in a variety of conditions.
+While this variety is difficult to find in the commercial marketplace, White bell peppers are favored by home gardeners and local farms for their ease of growth, high yields, unusual coloring, and sweet flavor.

-White bell peppers are rich in vitamin C and dietary fiber.
-They also contain folate, vitamins E and K, B-complex vitamins, potassium, and the compound zeaxanthin, which promotes good eye health.
-Due to the lack of pigment, the peppers offer small amounts of carotenoids, which provide antioxidant and anti-inflammatory properties.
+White bell peppers are an excellent source of vitamin C and contain some vitamins A, E, K, and B6, fiber, manganese, potassium, copper, and folate.
+Due to the lack of pigment, the peppers also offer small amounts of carotenoids, which provide antioxidant and anti-inflammatory properties.

-Someone spotted White Bell Peppers using the Specialty Produce app for iPhone and Android.
+Someone shared White Bell Peppers using the Specialty Produce app for iPhone and Android.

 Brentwood Farmers' Market